thecosignstudio/process/README.md

 {% include img.html img="sample.jpg" alt="Sample image" %}
 ```
 This will include image `sample.jpg` placed in `assets/content_imgs`
+**Important**: do not use the markdown version of image tag - this will mess up
+the vertical rhythm of the page.

 ## Using quotes
 You can insert quotes by using following syntax: